Virtuant/hadoop-admin-2019/docs/joins-hive.md

 Make sure it has the correct commands as above.

-6. Execute the hive file
+6. Now execute the hive file:

 ```console
 $ hive -f aggregate.hive